Adding an image to your Signature can your email look more professional or more personal. However, there are also some caveats to this practice.

 After you’re done, make a copy of this file; when you were to alter your Signature in the Signature Editor, the edited txt-file will be overwritten and your changes would be lost.

 Hold CTRL when clicking the Signatures… button for quick access to the files.

-To include a Business Card image, you'll need Outlook 2007 or Outlook 2010.
-You can then press the Business Card button in the Signature editor and select the contact (probably your own) of which you want to include the details.
+To include a Business Card image, you can press the Business Card button in the Signature editor and select the contact (probably your own) of which you want to include the details.
 Outlook will automatically generate a Business Card image of the details of the selected contact.